Coronavirus (COVID-19) Updates

 - Keep a rental file that includes

 - the lease and addendums

 - copies of letters/emails/texts to and from your landlord

 - any documentation you have of repairs or security deposit problems

 - Request and keep a receipt for rent payments or pay by check.

-- Keep notes/phone log with dates and names of any contacts with the landlord regarding problems.
+- Keep notes or a phone log with dates and names of any contact with the landlord about problems.

 - Get or put promises from the landlord in writing.

 - Contact your landlord when a problem arises.

 - Be aware of the terms of the lease and follow those terms.